Flat-Coated Retriever at a glance

 Our full Pet IQ Lab assessment includes 12+ tests across 5 cognitive dimensions, calibrated for Flat-Coated Retrievers specifically.

-Take the Full IQ Test →
+Take the Full IQ Test →Frequently Asked Questions

-How easy are Flat-Coated Retrievers to train?
+Are Flat-Coated Retrievers easy to train?

 The Flat-Coated Retriever stands as a testament to joyful intelligence, proving that a spirited heart and a sharp mind can coexist beautifully.
 Their unique blend of high social IQ, instinctive retrieving prowess, and eager trainability makes them sophisticated, empathetic, and remarkably capable canine partners.